hydradatabase/docs/concepts/what-is-columnar.md

 Columnar storage is not designed to do common transactional queries like “find by ID” - the database will need to scan a much larger amount of data to fetch this information than a row table.

-Additionally, columnar storage on Hydra is append-only, though we working on implementing updates and deletes.
-Even so, updates and deletes will principally be for convenience, and will not be as performant as row tables.
+Additionally, columnar storage on Hydra is an append-only datastore.
+While Hydra Columnar [supports updates and deletes](updates-and-deletes.md), it is not as performant as row tables.

 Lastly, columnar tables need to be inserted in bulk in order to create efficient stripes.
 This makes them ideal for long-term storage of data you already have, but not ideal when data is still streaming into the database.
 For these reasons, it’s best to store data in row-based tables until it is ready to be archived into columnar.